sebv/jwt-doc/README.md

 ### Sauce Labs

-All you need to do is pass the JWT token as your access key alongside your `SAUCE_USERNAME`.
+All you need to do is pass the JWT token as your access key alongside your `SAUCE_USERNAME` through the Travis-CI JWT addon.
 In most cases, all you need do is to configure the `SAUCE_ACCESS_KEY` so that it contains the JWT token.
 You can use plain text environment variables for the `SAUCE_USERNAME` or encrypt it according to [encryption key doc](http://docs.travis-ci.com/user/encryption-keys/).